-diagnostic, interim, and summative assessment data in instructional decision-making to improve teaching and learning for students with disabilities; and (ii) How the proposed project will incorporate current EBPs in the development and delivery of its products and services;
+(iii) How the proposed project will incorporate current research and EBPs in the development and delivery of its products and services; and

+(iv) How the proposed project will collaborate with the OSEP-funded National Assessment Center to incorporate information on including students with significant cognitive disabilities in State and district-wide assessment systems;
-(5) Develop products and provide services that are of high quality and sufficient intensity and duration to achieve the intended outcomes of the proposed project.
-To address this requirement, the applicant must describe-

-(i) How it proposes to identify or develop the knowledge base on analyzing and using diagnostic, interim, and summative assessment data in instructional decision-making to improve teaching and learning for students with disabilities;

-(ii) Its proposed approach to universal, general TA, which must identify the intended recipients, including the type and number of recipients, that will receive the products and services under this approach;

-(iii) Its proposed approach to targeted, specialized TA, which must identify-

-(A) The intended recipients, including the type and number of recipients, that will receive the products and services under this approach; and
+- (5) Develop products and provide services that are of high quality and sufficient intensity and duration to achieve the intended outcomes of the proposed project.
+To address this requirement, the applicant must describe- - (i) How it proposes to identify or develop and expand the knowledge base about instruction and assessment of students with significant cognitive disabilities: - (ii) Its proposed approach to universal, general TA,6 which must identify the intended recipients, including the type and number of recipients, that will receive the products and services under this approach; - (iii) Its proposed approach to targeted, specialized TA,7 which must identify- - (A) The intended recipients, including the type and number of recipients, that will receive the products and services under this approach; and

+6 "Universal, general TA" means TA and information provided to independent users through their own initiative, resulting in minimal interaction with TA center staff and including onetime, invited, or offered conference presentations by TA center staff.
+This category of TA also includes information or products, such as newsletters, guidebooks, or research syntheses, downloaded from the TA center's website by independent users.
+Brief communications by TA center staff with recipients, either by telephone or email, are also considered universal, general TA.

-(B) Its proposed approach to measure the readiness of potential TA recipients to work with the project, assessing, at a minimum, their current infrastructure, available resources, and ability to build capacity at the local level; and
+(B) Its proposed approach to measure the readiness of potential TA recipients to work with the project, assessing, at a minimum, their current infrastructure, available resources, and ability to build capacity at the local level;

-(iv) Its proposed approach to intensive, sustained TA, which must identify-
+(iv) Its proposed approach to intensive, sustained TA,8 which must identify-